macmike/cloud-architecture.io/content/pages/privacy.md

 author = "Mike"
 +++

-cloud-architecture.io is provided for free by [Soft-Practice Ltd.](https://soft-practice.com)
+cloud-architecture.io is provided for free by [Soft Practice Ltd.](https://softpractice.com)

-This Privacy Policy governs the manner in which Soft-Practice Ltd. collects, uses, maintains and discloses information collected from users (each, a "User") of the cloud-architecture.io website ("Site").
+This Privacy Policy governs the manner in which Soft Practice Ltd. collects, uses, maintains and discloses information collected from users (each, a "User") of the cloud-architecture.io website ("Site").
 This privacy policy applies to the Site and all products and services offered by cyber-shadow Ltd.

 ### Personal identification information